NatteeSetobol/pe_to_shellcode_linux/README.md

 # pe_to_shellcode_linux

-PE to shellcode will convert any Windows non .dot net 64bit EXE file to shellcode.
-This is based on hasherezade's pe_to_shellcode for Windows (https://github.com/hasherezade/pe_to_shellcode).
+The PE to shellcode converter is a powerful tool for penetration testing and vulnerability analysis that allows you to convert any non .NET 64-bit Windows executable file to shellcode.
+The resulting shellcode can also be used to build custom payloads for use in security testing and penetration testing scenarios.
+The conversion process works by taking an executable file and converting it to a stream of shellcode that can be injected into memory at runtime.

 Hldr64 file source by hashrezade